Nsarob/Nsarob/README.md

-I am AI grad student at CMU I am passionate about AI/ML 🐱‍💻, enthuastic about robotics and Deep Learning and love solving puzzles.
+I'm grad student at CMU

-🌱 I’m currently learning CRAM cognitve architecture
+I am passionate about AI/ML 🐱‍💻, enthuastic about robotics and Deep Learning and love solving puzzles.

 💬 Ask me about Deep Learning, Embedded Systems and Robotics